NEWS & ARTICLES

 Does Your Retirement Community Provide On-Site Health Care?

 On-Site Care When you enter a retirement community, you may be fit and healthy, but as you age, there may come a time when you require additional health services.
 On-site health care is an important benefit providing convenience and peace of mind to you and your family.
 Here are the top 3 reasons why it’s important to choose a retirement community that provides on site care.
 Providing a continuum of care is the foundation of a Continuing Care Retirement Community (CCRC) like Baywoods of Annapolis.
-CCRC means that the community provides services for: Independent Living Assisted Living Skilled Nursing Care Why is this important?
+CCRC means that the community provides services for Independent Living and Assisted Living.
+Why is this important?
 Limits your need to travel.
 For you, the retiree, it means that you will likely have most of your health care needs handled in the community in which you live.
 This eliminates most the need for most residents to travel for: Doctor’s Appointments Wellness Visits Pharmacies Coordination of Services Comfort, Convenience, Friends.
 Imagine being transported to another facility where your spouse and friends cannot readily visit you during your treatment.
-When you enter our short-term rehabilitation facility or assisted living facility, you’ll be within the same community, with the same friends, getting the care and support
+When you enter our assisted living facility, you’ll be within the same community, with the same friends, getting the care and support that you need.
+Your spouse or

 Read More